oes170611-netizen/legal/terms-of-service.md

 - Your use of the Services is at your sole risk.
 We provide the Services on an "as is" and "as available" basis, without uptime guarantees.
 - We take reasonable measures to protect your data, including encrypting data in transit (TLS) and hashing passwords.
 See our Privacy Policy for full details.
 - You agree that NutriCore may process your data as described in our Privacy Policy, and for no other purpose.
-- We use third-party infrastructure providers to run the Service, including Railway (hosting and database), Groq (AI inference for the assistant), ChromaDB (nutrition knowledge retrieval), and Google AdMob (advertising).
+- We use third-party infrastructure providers to run the Service, including hosting and database, AI inference for the assistant,nutrition knowledge retrieval, and advertising.
 These providers process data on our behalf as described in our Privacy Policy.
 - As described in our Privacy Policy, we do not access your content except in limited cases (e.g., helping you with a support request, fixing a broken automated process, or investigating suspected abuse), and we do not disclose your data to third parties except as required by law or as described in our Privacy Policy.

 ---